XBOX-CSM/PlayFabMatchHistoryExtension/README.md

 # PlayFabMatchHistoryExtension
-The goal of this Project is to showcase how [Azure PlayFab](https://playfab.com/) can be extended by a scale able Match History with Azure.
-We wanted to make sure to integrate with Azure PlayFab as much as possible to feed into the built in PlayFab Analytics solution.
+The goal of this Project is to showcase how [Azure PlayFab](https://playfab.com/) can be extended by a scaleable Match History with Azure.
+We wanted to make sure to integrate with Azure PlayFab as much as possible to feed into the built-in PlayFab Analytics solution.

-We only implemented a limited set of Query able statistics, as every game has its very own stats that are interesting to them.
+We only implemented a limited set of queryable statistics, as every game has its very own stats that are interesting to them.
 Our reference implementation should cover most of these use cases.

 This extension is intended as a Proof of Concept and not intended for production use.